polkadot-developers/polkadot-docs/develop/toolkit/blockchain/fork-live-chains.md

 ## Install Chopsticks

-You can install Chopsticks either globally or locally in your project.
+You can install Chopsticks globally or locally in your project.
 Choose the option that best fits your development workflow.

 !!! note
     This documentation explains the features of Chopsticks version `{{ dependencies.chopsticks.version }}`.
 Make sure you're using the correct version to match these instructions.